IsepMartimOliveira/desofs2025_wed_ffs_4/Deliverables/Phase1/Phase1Analysis.md

 The goal of this project is to provide a digital platform for music subscription plans that will benefit system administrators as well as end users.
 With the help of a relational database and a REST API, the program provides features including subscription management, usage analytics, and device administration.

-The project's first phase focusses on the analysis and secure solution design.
+The project's first phase focuses on the analysis and secure solution design.
 During this phase, functional and non-functional requirements, specific security requirements, and potential abuses that could compromise the system's integrity or confidentiality were identified.

 # Project Overview